goswamiprad/pedes/README.md

 # pedes
-This repo is a joint project to develop a website for pedes.
+This repo is a joint project to develop a Ecommerce website for pedes.